 The Manuel Fine Civil Engineering Scholarship Fund was established through a $25,000 donation from the Heavy Construction Association of Ontario.
 The fund honors Manuel Fine, who served DFI for 24 years in many roles, including trustee, president, executive director, managing editor of Deep Foundations magazine, and in recent years, as publisher of the DFI Journal.
 The fund will provide scholarships for civil engineering students attending universities in Canada.
 Patrick Bermingham, of Bermingham Foundation Solutions and vice president of the DFI Board of Trustees, is chair of the fundraising drive.

-[Editor] Click through for the rest of the press release from EarthScience Information Systems (EScIS) [/Editor]
+[Editor] Click on for the rest of press release from the Deep Foundations Institute. [/Editor]

 Written by George Annandale, ‘Quenching the Thirst: Sustainable Water Supply and Climate Change’ informs readers of the inadequacy of global water supply.
 The book outlines plausible options to safeguard future fresh water supply in spite of the uncertainties associated with climate change.
 With its vital insight and concrete guidance, the book is sure to resonate with readers around the world.

 Denver, Colorado – The flow of clean water from taps in the western world creates the illusion of abundance, while, in fact, the small amount of fresh water available on earth is dwindling.
 The amount of fresh water is so small that all the fresh groundwater on earth can fit in a sphere with a diameter of only 42 miles.
 Similarly, if one would place the fresh water that instantaneously flow in all rivers on earth in a sphere, it will have a diameter of only 10 miles.
 A distance of 10 miles is shorter than the daily commuting distance of most people on earth.